gorghoa/ScenarioStateBehatExtension/README.md

 This behat extension will allow scenarios steps to provide and consume what I call “fragments” of the resulting state.

-Each scenario get it’s own isolated and unique state.
+Each scenario get it's own isolated and unique state.

-Let’s say a feature like this:
+Let's say a feature like this:

 ```gherkin